rothgar/netdata-wiki/apache.chart.sh.md

 From the apache status output it collects:

- - total accesses (incremental values, rendered as requests/s)
+ - total accesses (incremental value, rendered as requests/s)
- - total bandwidth (incremental values, rendered as bandwidth/s)
+ - total bandwidth (incremental value, rendered as bandwidth/s)
- - requests per second (this appears to be calculated by apache as an average for its lifetime)
+ - requests per second (this appears to be calculated by apache as an average for its lifetime, while the one calculated by netdata using the total accesses counter is real-time)
  - bytes per second (average for the lifetime of the apache server)
  - bytes per request (average for the lifetime of the apache server)
  - workers by status (`busy` and `idle`)